 Since every document you file in court automatically becomes a public record, it might seem that there is no way you can keep your divorce private.
 To a certain extent, that’s true.
 No matter who you are, or what you do, if you get divorced, there will be a record of your divorce in court.

-But, there is a big difference between filing standard documents with simple “boilerplate” language, and filing motion after motion full of allegations about how your spouse is an alcoholic, and abusive, and has done a whole host of horrible things.
+But, there is a big difference between filing standard documents with simple “boilerplate” language, and filing motion after motion full of allegations about how your spouse is an alcoholic, or abusive, or has done some other horrible thing to you or your kids.